VinGarcia/ddd-go-template/v2-domain-adapters-and-helpers/README.md

 And the old `domain/contracts.go` was deleted.

-We also moved the two helpers that we used to have to the helpers directory:
+We also moved the two helpers that we used to have inside the infra package to the helpers directory:

 - The `infra/env` pkg was moved to `helpers/env`
 - The `infra/maps` pkg was moved to `helpers/maps`